People

 Lasa's Website

-Alex earned his B.S. degrees in Computer Science and Computer Engineering from the University of Kentucky.
-He is currently working on a comparison of state-space narrative planning algorithms.
+Gage earned their B.S. degrees in Computer Science from the University of Michigan.
+They are is currently working on a comparison of state-space narrative planning algorithms.

 Alex's Publications